PNg-HA/AWS_Workshop_StrengthenWAF/content/5-Optional/5.1/_index.md

 #### Scenario

-Your organization is concerned about partner's use of web crawlers and the crawlers ability to stay under rate-limiting rules.
-Your task is to setup an alerting system that will notify you if their use of a PHP crawler is exceeding an agreed threshold.
+Your organization concerns are your partner's use of web crawlers and the crawlers staying under rate-limiting rules.
+You are asked to setup an alerting system to notify you if the PHP crawler usage exceeds an specified threshold.

 #### Instructions

-First, create an SNS topic without any subscribers (no need to setup email notification).
-Create a CloudWatch alarm that tracks the phpcrawl-rate-limiter rule and is triggered if any requests are blocked in any 1-minute period.
+First, we are going to create an SNS topic with no subscriber (there's no need for setting up the email notification).
+Then, we'll create a CloudWatch alarm to track the phpcrawl-rate-limiter rule.
+The alarm is triggered if any request is consistently blocked for 1 minute.

 Verify your configuration by triggering rate limiting.
 The script's excessive request should trigger the alarm (change the alarm state).